MrBadonzi/Robot-Programming-Project/README.md

 ```

 # How to Run
-you need to open five different terminals insisde the ICP_localization folder.
-Each of the following points must be executed in a different terminal.
+Each of the following points must be executed in a different terminals, inside the project directory (ICP_localization folder)
 ### Compile and execute the main node
 If you ever need to compile the code use the following command:
 ```sh